for-giobbe/MP25/practicals/refresher.md

 tar -zcvf myfolder.tar.gz myfolder # c create archive; z gzip archive; f specify new output; v verbose tar xvfz ./nome_archivio.tgz #decompress archive
 ```

 ---

+### some tips on the terminsal!

+> tip: be **VERY careful with `rm`**, once you removed something there is no way to undo it; remember bash is case sensitive, the file, folder or scritp "Data" is different from "data".

+> tip: **avoid special characters**; once created new file press “i" to write, after editing press Ctrl+c or esc and type `:wq` to save and exit from file or ':q!' to exit without saving.

+---